AlainDaccache/Quantropy/README.md

 #### Systematic Risk

-Systematic risk, or that inherent to the entire market or market segment), can be reduced by employing **market-neutral strategies**.
+Systematic risk, or that inherent to the entire market or market segment, can be reduced by employing **market-neutral strategies**.
 For example, in *pairs trading*, we would look for highly historically correlated assets, and when the correlation would temporarily weaken, we short the outperforming stock and long the underperforming one.
 The weights allocated would be such that the weighted average beta is zero, meaning the portfolio has no market exposure.

 ## Step #4: Backtesting and Tracking